 Baldrige Framework: (4) Measurement, Analysis, and Knowledge Management Domain

-The SES cascading scorecard focuses on leading and lagging performance metrics for each level of the SOAR Strategy Deployment Tree.
+A cascading scorecard focuses on leading and lagging performance metrics for each level of the the Strategy.

 The overall strategic objectives (via the mother strategies and annual objectives) showcase results or lagging metrics, and as one moves to the action items, these are typically focused on leading metrics or triggers that will impact the overall strategic objectives.